-For proposals that are providing for housing, they can provide for high density development or medium density development through a relevant residential zone, a centre zone or a mixed use zone, and by clustering housing to suit the site characteristics if necessary.
+For proposals that are providing for housing, they can provide for high density development or medium density development through a relevant residential zone, a centre zone or a mixed use zone.
 Development infrastructure as referred to in clause (f) includes but is not limited to three waters infrastructure and transport infrastructure, including low or zero carbon, multi modal and public transport infrastructure.